life-itself/second-renaissance/README.md

 - _Are We Experiencing The Second Renaissance? with Sylvie Barbier_, https://lifeitself.org/blog/2023/05/19/sylvie-barbier-second-renaissance **Video in which Sylvie shares about her upcoming book "Second Renaissance" and its connection to Life Itself's vision for a radically, wiser, weller world.**
 - _Results of the Inaugural Life Itself Research Hackathon 3rd June 2023_, https://lifeitself.org/blog/2023/07/25/results-of-inauguaral-life-itself-research-hackathon **🔥 Contains curated reading/resource lists on: a) Sensemaking, b) Tenzo, c) individual and group practices**
 - The Second Renaissance page, https://lifeitself.org/second-renaissance **🔥Intro to Second Renaissance course**
+- 'Cultivating an Emerging Paradigm', https://lifeitself.org/blog/2022/02/01/cultivating-an-emerging-paradigm **By Rufus and Tomas Bjorkman.
+"This essay summarizes a jointly developed theory of change.
+Its central thesis is the need to transition to a new cultural and social paradigm."**
+- 'Social Paradigm Shifts: A Pre-Survey of the Literature' https://lifeitself.org/blog/2021/10/25/social-paradigm-shifts-a-pre-survey-of-the-literature **🔥 Written by Theo 2021. "a high-level overview of where relevant material might be found to support a more rigorous, future investigation into the question of social paradigm shifts."
+Covers Sociology, Cultural Studies, Psychology, Evolutionary Science, Social Movement Theory**
+- 'Critical Point: our reason for existence in a Nutshell', https://lifeitself.org/blog/2021/10/25/critical-point-our-reason-for-existence-in-a-nutshell **Nice, concise summary of context and challenge re need for paradigm shifts**